henvo/express-dummy/README.md

 # express-dummy
-Just another express project skeleton.
+This is another express project skeleton.

+- Coffee-Script
+- Jade
+- Mongoose